 Disorderly Conduct charges are usually summary offenses under Pennsylvania law.
 However, if the defendant intended to cause substantial harm or inconvenience, or if he or she continues to commit disorderly conduct after a reasonable warning, the crime is considered a third-degree misdemeanor under Pennsylvania law.
 Summary offenses are punishable by up to ninety days of jail time and a fine not exceeding $300.
 If the offense is a third-degree misdemeanor, then it is punishable by up to one year of incarceration and a fine up to $2,500.

 You should not ignore a Disorderly Conduct charge, as being convicted can still severely impact your life.
-The Peters Law Firm can provide effective criminal defense services for disorderly conduct charges in the Northeastern Pennsylvania area.
-In the Scranton area, contact us at (570) 963-1610, Tunkhannock and Wyoming County at (570) 836-0700 or throughout Northeast Pennsylvania at our main office in Clarks Summit by calling (570) 585-0707 or by visiting us.
+We can provide effective criminal defense services for disorderly conduct charges in the Northeastern Pennsylvania area.
+We at the Peters Law Firm can be your advocate in the Northeastern Pennsylvania area, the Scranton area, and the Tunkhannock and Wyoming Counties.
+Reach out today.